 The discussion is bases on the assumption that sufficient production tools are available and that they are able to manage S-100 based product specifications.
 A second necessary assumption is that HOs will be able to produce products based on these S-100 based product specifications in a reliable way and that an update mechanism is available.

+This includes the ability to produce updated data and to distribute it to those users who have the old data.
+Systems utilizing the old data have the technical capability of replacing the old data with new data.

+This process should be holistically described so that implementers can design systems that are capable of managing their part in this update process, and in sum create a full update mechanism.
+A piecemeal update specification is not appropriate as this may result in too many different update processes which would be impossible to control.

 SOLAS V, Replacement of printed products

 Considering that agencies/offices do not provide all nautical publication information in a harmonised way, it should be discussed with the Member States which nautical publication products or set of products will replace which printed nautical publications.

+It is suggested to discuss that issue at the Regional Hydrographic Commission level and it should be considered if the RENCs could be used as an additional discussion platform.

 Applicability of WEND principles

-The current production and provision of S-57 data bases on the IHO WEND principles.
+The current production and provision of S-57 data is managed in accordance with the IHO WEND principles.
 The WEND principles specify that coastal states are responsible for the production of S-57 data within their area of responsibility.
 Open sea areas data productions are based on agreement.

 Will the production of S-100 based products follow the same principles?